 Become a Social Worker: Education and Licensure Requirements

-Since the practice of social work first began in 1898, social workers have addressed psychological and social problems on an individual and community level, bringing awareness to the needs of underserved populations.
+Since the practice of social work first began in 1898, social workers have addressed psychological and social problems for individuals and communities, bringing awareness to the needs of underserved populations.

 Today, the practice continues to expand.
-The U.S. Bureau of Labor Statistics (BLS) projects the field of social work will have about 74,400 openings every year between 2021 and 2031.
-If you want to fill one of those openings, learn more about how to become a social worker and help others with their psychosocial needs.
+The U.S. Bureau of Labor Statistics (BLS) projects the field of social work will have about 53,800 openings every year between 2022 and 2032.
+Learn more about becoming a social worker and help others with their psychosocial needs.

 Loading...